diantyapitaloka/Support-Vector-Regression/README.md

 - Slack Variables ($\xi$): To handle points outside the epsilon-tube, SVR introduces slack variables that penalize deviations while allowing for a certain degree of error.The Kernel Trick: SVR can effectively map input data into high-dimensional feature spaces using kernels like RBF, Polynomial, or Linear to handle non-linear relationships.
 - Hyperparameter $C$: The regularization parameter $C$ determines the trade-off between the flatness of the model and the extent to which deviations larger than $\epsilon$ are tolerated.Robustness to Outliers: Because the model primarily focuses on the points defining the boundary, it is often more robust to outliers that lie deep within the epsilon-tube.
 - Continuous Prediction: Unlike traditional SVM which outputs a discrete class label, SVR produces a real-valued number as the predicted output for any given input.
+- Outlier Resilience: Unlike Ordinary Least Squares (OLS) which is heavily pulled by outliers, SVR effectively ignores any data points that fall within the $\epsilon$ margin.
+This makes it particularly useful for datasets with "noisy" minor fluctuations that shouldn't influence the overall trend.

 ![image](https://github.com/diantyapitaloka/Support-Vector-Regression/assets/147487436/42f3348d-4e03-40ab-af42-8be5211e57f7)